Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss magnetic fields, and spectral index variations: Shock tube analysis

-The dotted gray line indicates the values for simulation \textit{Flat-ConstB}, which has neither density nor magnetic turbulence in the initial conditions.
+The dotted grey line indicates the values for simulation {Flat-ConstB}, which has neither density nor magnetic turbulence in the initial conditions.
 It can be seen that the distribution forms an approximate delta function.
-This indicates the base-line accuracy of our shock-finder.
-When we add magnetic fluctuations, as in \textit{Flat}, the distribution broadens slightly.
-This is due to the additional pressure fluctuations caused by the magnetic field (see Sect.~\ref{appendix:beta}).
-This effect is, however, totally dominated by the impact of including density fluctuations.
-Indeed, there is essentially no difference between the Mach number distributions in \textit{Turb-ConstB} and \textit{Turb}.
+This indicates the base-line accuracy of our shock finder.
+When we add magnetic fluctuations, as in {Flat}, the distribution broadens slightly.
+This is due to the additional pressure fluctuations caused by the magnetic field (see Appendix~\ref{appendix:beta}).
+However, this effect is totally dominated by the impact of including density fluctuations.
+Indeed, there is essentially no difference between the Mach number distributions in {Turb-ConstB} and {Turb}.
 The initial conditions for these simulations differ only by their inclusion of a uniform or turbulent magnetic field, respectively.

-Simulations with turbulent density fields produce Mach numbers that are best fit by a skew normal distribution.
-This is in contrast to \citet{lee2024b}, who find that the Mach numbers in their cluster simulations fit a log-normal distribution.
-Naively, one might expect to see a log-normal distribution in our simulations as well, as we apply a log-normal distribution to the density fluctuations in the initial conditions, which enters Eq.~\eqref{eq:mach-number} through $x_\rmn{s}$, the density jump.
-The physics are, however, more complicated than this, as we will show in Sect.~\ref{sec:mach-no-dist-origin}.

-The peak of the distribution meanwhile remains at the initial Mach number\footnote{We examine this relationship in more detail in Whittingham et al. (in prep.), however, and find this depends to an extent on the turbulent conditions.} ($\mathcal{M}=2$ in the top panel and $\mathcal{M}=3$ in the bottom).
+The peak of the distribution meanwhile remains at the initial Mach number ($\mathcal{M}=2$ in the top panel and $\mathcal{M}=3$ in the bottom).
 Finally, we note that the distribution remains remarkably stable over time; the difference between the 25th and 75th percentile is very low.
 This is in contrast to \citet{dominguez-fernandez2021} who, whilst also finding a tail towards higher Mach numbers, do not see such stability (see their fig. B2).
 We attribute this to our different methods of generating turbulence (see Sect.~\ref{sec:discussion}).